samuelpowell/LibTOAST.jl/README.md

 where `n` is the unit outward normal to the boundary.
 Solving this PDE numerically using the (Galerkin) Finite Element Method can be achieved as follows:

 1. find the weak form of the equation through multiplication by a test function and integration by parts;
-2. subdvide the domain into a mesh of nonoverlapping elements joined at N vertex nodes, and define a set of basis functions over this domain;
+2. subdivide the domain into a mesh of non-overlapping elements joined at N vertex nodes, and define a set of basis functions over this domain;
 3. choose the test functions in the weak formulation to be the same as the bash basis;
 4. approximate the solution and the parameters parameters in the same basis, e.g,